ermyuriel/http2amqp/README.md

 # http2amqp

- A simple Go server module to receive HTTP requests and route them to AMQP exchanges, for use with webhooks and other data integration strategies
+ A simple Go AWS lambda module to receive HTTP requests and route them to AMQP exchanges, for use with webhooks and other data integration strategies.

 ## Configuration